joinpursuit/Pursuit-Core-Web/html_css_dom/README.md

 ## Learning Outcomes

-- M2.1: Basic HTML Tags
+- M2.1: Use basic HTML to build websites
-- M2.2: Basic CSS
+- M2.2: Use basic CSS to style a page
-- M2.3: CSS Selectors
+- M2.3: Use CSS selectors to specify display based on an elements characteristics
-- M2.4: CSS Display Properties
+- M2.4: Use the display and position properties to create complex layouts
-- M2.5: DOM Manipulation with JavaScript
+- M2.5: Manipulate the DOM using JavaScript
-- M2.6: Event handling
+- M2.6: Manipulate content and styling on the page by utilizing DOM Events and Event Listeners.
-- M2.7: CSS Grid + Flexbox
+- M2.7: Use Flexbox and Grid to layout a page
-- M2.8: How the internet works
+- M2.8: Explain what happens when you type a URL into your browser and hit enter
-- M2.9: Fetch + AJAX / XMLHTTPRequest intro
+- M2.9: Request and present JSON data from a URL using Fetch
-- M2.10: Promises
+- M2.10: Create Promises and explain how asynchronous code works
-- M2.11: Async await
+- M2.11: Use async await to build functions with complicated asyncronousity

 ## Lessons, Quizzes, and Labs